 - Dr. Shahab Derakhshan, CSU Long Beach (Chemistry), LinkedIn

-Students: The Haan Research Lab currently has over 20 graduate and undergraduate students working on 4 active project teams.
+Students: The Haan Research Lab currently has over a dozen graduate and undergraduate students working on 4 active project teams.